|Anyone know what this is?|

 |Hubby had this game as a kid.|

 There were some old board games, some of them sealed.
 My husband was surprised to see Carrom.
 He said he had it as a kid.
-I told him his mom probably still has it somewhere then (she's got a lot of stuff in her barn from when her kids were little). ;) I hadn't heard of it until that day.
+I told him his mom probably still has it somewhere then (she's got a lot of stuff in her barn from when her kids were little). ;) Turns out, I was right.
+She still has the game.
+I hadn't heard of it until that day.

 |Nostalgia at its finest for me. :)|

 My grandma used a big tub like the ones above for her laundry.
 She never did want an electric washer & dryer and she used the old wringer washer the whole time she was alive.
 I used to love to help her feed the clothes through the wringer mechanism.
 I am sure she didn't like carrying/dumping those tubs...thought that is something I didn't think of until long after I was grown (she never complained about it once).

 I also remember having this kind of glass in our house when I was growing up.
 I think my mom had amber, and maybe green?
 I have a pink candy dish in the house that came with the very first home I purchased.
 It's a memento for me that I don't see myself getting rid of any time soon, though I never take it out and use it.

 |This one had a price tag of $125 on it|